Join the Great Dane Care Newsletter!

 Is Laziness Such a Bad Thing?

-Most people love that Great Danes are not a high-energy pet.
+Most people love that Great Danes are not high-energy pets.
 Due to their size, it can be challenging to fit them into your life otherwise.

 The amount of room they would need in order to fulfill their exercise needs would be impossible for those living in large cities or small homes.
 Great Danes have a low energy need, which keeps them content with just hanging around with you.